joric/oneliners/README.md

 ## Oneliners

-This repository contains hundreds (hopefully, thousands, in the future) of one-liner solutions for problems collected from https://leetcode.com and other competitive programming sites.
+This repository contains hundreds (hopefully, thousands, in the future) one-liner solutions for problems collected from https://leetcode.com and other competitive programming sites.
 A few of them are really hard problems.